 You can only apply for Universal Credit online.
 Once you’ve applied you must contact your local Jobcentre Plus within 7 days to make an appointment with a work coach.
 If you don’t attend this appointment you will not get Universal Credit.

 If you have claimed Universal Credit before you will usually need to make a new claim online.
-If you don’t have an online account you should call the Universal Credit helpline on 0800 328 9344 who will tell you if you are able to make another claim.
+Call the Universal Credit helpline on 0800 328 9344 if you don’t have an online account and they can tell you if you are able to make another claim.

 What do you need to apply?